PatilSwarali/PatilSwarali.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello!"
+title: "About Me"
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## I am Swarali.
+## Hello!
+I am Swarali.
 Welcome to my homepage, it is under construction.

 * ### I am a first year graduate student at West Virginia University.
 My research interests are in the domain of astronomy.
 I currently work with Dr. Emmanuel Fonseca at WVU.